2.9 Configuration

 (side . bottom)

 This displays the window at the bottom of the selected frame.
-Another useful FUNCTION is display-buffer-below-selected, which is what magit-popup used by default.
-For more alternatives see (elisp)Buffer Display Action Functions, and (elisp)Buffer Display Action Alists.
+For alternatives see (elisp)Buffer Display Action Functions, and (elisp)Buffer Display Action Alists.

 Note that the buffer that was current before the transient buffer is shown should remain the current buffer.
 Many suffix commands act on the thing at point, if appropriate, and if the transient buffer became the current buffer, then that would change what is at point.
 To that effect inhibit-same-window ensures that the selected window is not used to show the transient buffer.